julzdoug/Trivia-Quiz-Jules-Schwarz/ReadMeTrivia.md

 21.focus now on php question switch and categories

 22. include a picture that is responsive only device fails is galaxy fold

+23. I had a problem with declaring the question variable so we recodet it